 The first of these is used to launch OOMMF applications from the command line.
 Because its function is only to start another program, we refer to this program as the "bootstrap application."
-The bootstrap application is the Tcl script oommf.tcl.
+The bootstrap application is the Tcl script app/oommf/commf.tcl.
 In its simplest usage, it takes a single argument on the command line, the name of the application to launch.
 For example, to launch mmGraph (Sec.
 11), the command line is:

-tclsh oommf.tcl mmGraph
+tclsh app/oommf/oommf.tcl mmGraph